solid-rs/itron-rs/src/lib.md

 supports the following Cargo features:

  - `nightly` enables nightly-only features.
 Currently, this feature enables the use of [`doc_cfg`] and exposes `itron::time::timeout!`.
+ - `unstable` enables unstable (in terms of API stability), experimental features that may be changed or removed in the future.

 [`doc_cfg`]: https://doc.rust-lang.org/unstable-book/language-features/doc-cfg.html